Hiko Addison (They / Them)

 Adrianna is very excited to be back with Bowls with the Bard for King Lear.
 She is from Myrtle Beach, South Carolina and has been in beautiful Colorado for about 2 years.
 Although she was raised in South Carolina she spent 6 years in Oklahoma where she received her BFA in Acting and a minor in Directing from Oklahoma City University.
 Some recent credits include Macbeth (Porter/Hecate) Bright Star (Mama Cane), Eurydice (Loud Stone), ALiEN8 (Janet), and Little Shop of Horrors (Audrey 2).
 When she is not performing on the stage Adrianna likes to spend her time being creative through painting, writing, or reading whatever new fantasy book has taken her attention that week.
 Adrianna would like to thank her family, friends, her cat Hamilton, and her wonderful boyfriend John for always supporting her.

-Emogene Lovey (He / Him)
+Emogene Lovey (They / Them)

 Burgundy & Cornwall